jaydalal12/Admin-api-lab-12/README.md

  * `./build.sh`
  * `./admin.groovy.sh`

-1.1 The Admin script will test the runtime 6 time (then the scripts exits, also number of times to test can be configured in admin.groovy.sh max_time_to_check flag)
+1.1 The Admin script will test the runtime 6 time (then the scripts exits, also number of times to test can be configured in admin.groovy.sh max_time_to_check flag)<br />
-1.2 Looking for GSC were UsedHeapSize is more than 50MB (can be changed from admin.groovy.sh heap_size_check flag) 1.3 If such GSC it checks if there are more than one PU instance deployed on that GSC 1.4 If such GSC is found the script looks for an empty GSC to relocate one of the Pus to.
+1.2 Looking for GSC were UsedHeapSize is more than 50MB (can be changed from admin.groovy.sh heap_size_check flag)<br />
+1.3 If such GSC it checks if there are more than one PU instance deployed on that GSC.<br />
+1.4 If such GSC is found the script looks for an empty GSC to relocate one of the Pus to.<br />
-1.5 If it founds an empty GSC then the PU first PU instance will be relocated else a new GSC will be started with AdminApiZone in zones & then the first PU instance will be relocated.
+1.5 If it founds an empty GSC then the PU first PU instance will be relocated else a new GSC will be started with AdminApiZone in zones & then the first PU instance will be relocated.<br />
-1.6 It is done till each GSC contains only one PU instance 1.7 Between each check the script sleeps for 20 seconds
+1.6 It is done till each GSC contains only one PU instance.<br />
+1.7 Between each check the script sleeps for 20 seconds.<br />

 ![Screenshot](./Pictures/Picture1.png)